y-arjun-y/arjunyadav/blog-posts/interesting-reads-april-2022.md

 [Credit for the image above](https://openai.com/dall-e-2/#:~:text=a%20painting%20of%20a%0Afox%20sitting%20in%20a%0Afield%20at%20sunrise%0Ain%20the%20style%20of%0AClaude%20Monet).

-<small>Note: This post was created on 01 May, 2022.
+<small>Note: This post was created on May 01, 2022.
 Apologies for being a day late.
 I've still kept the date as the end of the month for consistency's sake.</small>

 I log everything I read in Notion.
 This month I read 1 book, 48 newsletters and 18 articles.